 Repossession is a process where a creditor (generally, someone who sells goods) takes possession of specific property after the debtor (usually the buyer or consumer) defaults on a contract.
 The right of repossession is created by contract and can exist in many different types of transactions.
 This article will focus on car repossessions, although repossession can also involve other personal property, such as "rent to own" furniture, electronics, etc.

-However, the creditor may take you to court in order to repossess your car.
+The creditor may also decide to file a lawsuit to repossess your car.
 In those cases (called "replevin" cases) the creditor can get a court order allowing the creditor to repossess your car through legal proceedings (e.g., the sheriff's office).
 The court may order the repossession very quickly and sometimes even before you know that a case was filed.
 You must follow the court’s “replevin” order even if you had no advance warning about the case.
 To challenge the replevin order, you must file a hearing request with the court within five days of the date you receive the paperwork.
-You will also have to file an answer within 28 days if the creditor sues you to recover money you owe.
+You will also have to file an answer within 28 days.
+You shuold keep all correspondence and contact an attorney immediately for legal assistance.

 If you cannot pay to get the car back, you will be notified that the car will be sold.
 This notice usually is sent at least 10 days before the sale and can be combined with the default notice described above.
 You must keep all notices sent to you because any errors in the notices may give you a defense if you are sued for the balance due on the loan.

 In most cases, the creditor will try to sell the car and apply the money from the sale to the balance you owed on the loan and any repossession expenses.
 If the car’s sale price does not fully cover the money owed, you still may be sued for the balance due.